Computational Prototyping Group, Professor Jacob K. White and Professor Luca Daniel

 white@mit.edu | RLE Biography

-Professor Jacob K. White is an Associate Director of the Research Laboratory of Electronics and the principal investigator of the RLE Computational Prototyping Group.
+Professor Jacob K. White is the principal investigator of the RLE Computational Prototyping Group.
 Professor White is a pioneer in numerical methods, particularly in computational prototyping tools and techniques for integrated circuit interconnect, circuit packaging, and micromachined devices.

 Major contributions by Professor White's research at RLE include computationally efficient numerical techniques used to simulate complicated three-dimensional structures.
 Applications of these techniques include the electrostatic and fluidic analysis of sensors and actuators, electromagnetic analysis of integrated-circuit interconnects and packaging, and potential flow-based analysis of wave-ocean structure interaction.
 Professor White's current research interests include serial and parallel numerical algorithms for problems in circuit, interconnect, and microelectromechanical system design.